bekk/bekk-christmas/post/talks/visualization-to-cope-with-stage-fright-part-1.md

 1. Picture yourself sitting in the front row at the cinema and watching a movie.
 2. In this movie, you see yourself sitting in a cinema.
 You stand up and walk up in front of the audience.
 3. This person in the movie (you) takes a good look at the audience and then starts the presentation.
-4. Watch yourself finish the presentation in the movie and return to your seat.
+4. Watch yourself finish the presentation and return to your seat in the movie.
 The movie ends.
 5. Repeat this process a couple of times.

 ### Zoom out even more